hanskroner/SceneManager/README.md

 The deCONZ REST API also provides the ability to create Scenes, which directly map to Zigbee Scenes.
-These Scenes allow to broadcast or multi-cast commands to select members of a Group, instructing them to move to some pre-defined settings.
+These Scenes allow to broadcast or multi-cast commands to select members of a Group, instructing them to move to some pre-defined attribute values without needing to specify the values - they've already been stored in each member of the Scene beforehand.
 For Lights, this allows setting and very quickly recalling preset values of a Light's state.

 For Scene Manager, Scenes are containers of Lights having a specific light state.
 A new Scene can be created